fusion809/awesome-tool-bar/README.md

 # Atom with cool package in a toolbar

-Simple tool bar using [tool-bar](https://atom.io/packages/tool-bar) package but with more awesomeness like git time machine, git control, merge conflicts..etc
+Simple tool bar using [tool-bar](https://atom.io/packages/tool-bar) package but with several buttons to aid in software development.

 ![Main Tool Bar](http://imgur.com/D1jn4Vv.png)